OlehYashchuk/datasciencecoursera/README.md

-# Coure Project was carried out according to the instructions step by step
+# This is a brief description of the implementation of the project with an explanation of the variables and functions.

-## This is a brief description of the implementation of the project with an explanation of the variables and functions.
+### Coure Project was carried out according to the instructions step by step

-### Step 0.
+## Step 0.
 Loading initial data set
 1).
 Loading initial data set from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 #### download.file() - loading initial data set
 #### unzip() - decompressing data

 2).
 Exporting all the data: train sample, test sample, activity labels, features
-#### function: read.table()
+#### functions: read.table()
 X_train - train sample
 y_train - train labels
 subject_train - subject who performed the activity